SleepyG11/HandyBalatro/README.md

 - `Shift + LMB` on card to:
     - Buy joker, card, booster pack, voucher or consumable in shop
     - Select joker or card in booster pack
-    - Sell joker or joker slots
+    - Sell joker in joker slots
-    - Sell consumable on consumable slots
+    - Sell consumable in consumable slots
 - `Ctrl + LMB` on card to:
     - Use consumable *(if possible)* in shop, booster pack or consumable slots
 - `LMB` to select a card and then `Left/Right arrow` to: